Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

-\citet{Nousiainen2022} employed RL for adaptive optics control, using convolutional neural networks to extract spatial representations from deformable mirror and wavefront sensor data \citep[see also][]{Landman2021}.
+\citet{Nousiainen2022} employed RL for adaptive optics control, using CNNs to extract spatial representations from deformable mirror and wavefront sensor data \citep[see also][]{Landman2021}.
 The training process collects real-time episodes by running the policy in actual control loops, enabling the network to discover optimal strategies through system interaction.
-The approach achieved notable improvement in coronagraphic contrast compared to traditional integrator control, validated through simulations for 8-m and 40-m telescopes and laboratory experiments at Steward Observatory.
+The approach achieved notable improvement in coronagraphic contrast compared to traditional integrator control and was validated through simulations for 8-m and 40-m telescopes and laboratory experiments at Steward Observatory.